ocean-mapping-group/ocean-mapping-group.github.io/omg/stackOMG.md

         *   For each beam, its averaged `offset`, `depth`, and `count`.
         *   The results of the least-squares fit (`intercept`, `slope`, `fit`).
         *   `leveldepth` (detrended depths based on the least-squares slope) and `leveldepth - depth` (residuals).

+## Output Files
+*   `stack.plot`: An ASCII file containing averaged beam data and least-squares fit results.
+*   Console output if `-list` is used.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+`stackOMG` is useful for generating an average cross-section of the seafloor from multiple pings, which can help to smooth out noise and reveal underlying bathymetric trends.
+The least-squares fit provides a simple model of the averaged seafloor slope.
+The interactive mode allows for flexible selection of input files and ping ranges.
+The tool creates a new file, ensuring the integrity of the original.